 A Three-Phase Collaborative Approach

-CES began working in a multi-year engagement with Sandwich Public Schools in 2023 following the district’s CPPI community needs assessment and strategic plan completed in June 2022.
-The goal is to change practice – requiring time and investment in the program.
-The SPS CPPI team sought a reflective, inclusive, and iterative needs assessment process to guide implementation.
-Findings identified five key areas for strengthening: Planning, Communication, Curriculum, Professional Development, and Family/Community Engagement.
+CES-ECD began working in a multi-year engagement with Sandwich Public Schools in 2023 following the district’s CPPI community needs assessment and strategic plan completed in June 2022.
+CES-ECD was hired to address professional development for participating CPPI partners with the goal to improve and strengthen early childhood practices.
+CES-ECD committed to provide a reflective, inclusive, and iterative process and experience

 Phase One: Professional Development Needs Assessment & Initial Training